 Share your GoFundMe campaign on social media in an effort to build a community around your fundraiser and increase donations.
 Consider hosting a fundraising event, like a raffle, car wash or cake sale, to rally people around your cause and give something back to donors.
 Sporty types may consider undertaking a challenge in exchange for sponsorship.

 Should your crowdfunding campaign be successful, remember to update your donors on the huge difference their contributions have made to your health and wellbeing.

 Get the help you need today

 Paying for dental treatment might be expensive – and, in the case of emergency dental work, unplanned for – but the good news is that you can get immediate help now, thanks to GoFundMe.

 GoFundMe makes crowdfunding quick and easy for everyone.
-Unlike many other charity fundraising platforms, it’s totally free with no hidden fees.

 Setting up your GoFundMe fundraiser could not be simpler and our GoFundMe Guarantee keeps donors and beneficiaries safe.